 Google Plus shutting down after security glitch shows up to 500,000 users’ data

-Why Google Plus shutting down after security glitch shows up to 500000
+Why is Google Plus shutting down after a security glitch shows up to 500000

 Since launching in 2011, Google Plus failed to garner a mass audience and was broken into separate products in 2015.
 Even people who helped launch the product said the time had come to end it, CBSNews.com sibling website CNET noted on Monday after Google announced the social network’s shutdown.
 “As a tech lead and an original founding member of Google+, my only thought on Google sunsetting it is… FINALLY,” tweeted David Byttow, a former Google engineer.

-News of the security woes at Google Plus — and the company’s failure to disclose them in a timely manner — sent shares of Alphabet were down $9.35, or 0.
-8 percent, to $1,148.00, on Monday.
+News of the security woes at Google Plus — and the company’s failure to disclose them promptly — sent shares of Alphabet down $9.35, or 0.
+8 per cent, to $1,148.00, on Monday.

 Pichai went to Washington to mend political fences with lawmakers in late September and agreed to participate in a White House roundtable on technology that President Trump intends to attend.
 He also will appear in House hearings after the midterm elections in November.

-Google has a strong incentive to position itself as a trustworthy guardian of personal information because, like Facebook, its financial success hinges on its success to learn about the interests, habits, and location of its users in order to sell targeted ads.
+Google has a strong incentive to position itself as a trustworthy guardian of personal information because, like Facebook, its financial success hinges on its success to learn about the interests, habits, and locations of its users to sell targeted ads.

 Europe began to impose tougher online privacy regulations in May.
 Those rules also include disclosure requirements for data breaches.
 Those rules don’t apply to the Plus problem because Google discovered it before they took effect.